Iamusicgab/iamusicgabriel.com/README.md

 # Iamusicgabriel.com
 This is the source code for my bio website.
-It is hosted with GitHub Pages with my own custom domain pointing to https://iamusicgabriel.com.
+Righr now, it is hosted with Vercel with my own custom domain pointing to https://iamusicgabriel.com.
 Updated to Astro version 4.
-Currently under development.
+Currently under development in Beta.